 3.2 Social Injury

-The burning of a large portion of the world’s reserves of fossil fuels would inflict great social injury through:
+The burning of a large portion of the world’s reserves of fossil fuels has already begun to, and will continue to with increasing severity, inflict great social injury through a number of ecological changes and resultant social outcomes.
+The characteristics of social injury caused by climate change include:

-1. The impact of climate change on agriculture
+1. Impacts on agriculture

-2. The inundation of coastal areas
+2. Effects on coastal regions: Maritimes case study

 3. Storms, droughts, and other extreme weather events